HOW CAN I SERVE?

 More than 820 million people - that's about 11 percent of people in our world today - are hungry.
 As members of the ELCA, we are called to respond.
 We are a church that rolls up our sleeves and gets to work.
-The number of families who are experiencing food insecurity here locally and around the world will certainly continue to be greater than ever in the coming months.
+The number of families who are experiencing food insecurity here locally and around the world will certainly continue to be greater than ever in the coming months and years.

 Lutheran Disaster Response brings God’s hope, healing and renewal to people whose lives have been disrupted by disasters in the United States and around the world.
 Donations from the Well of Hope community provide resources needed to help rebuild the lives and communities of those dealing with natural disasters, famine, and war or violence.
 Lutheran Disaster Response remains hard at work long after the first responders are gone.